TonyDTiger/My-Projects/6DOF_Quadcopter_Controller/README.md

 https://github.com/user-attachments/assets/69ad40e5-cd2e-4ad1-810a-478ac2cd9c27

 Excellent, the LQI controller is keeping up quite well!
-Let's see if we can reduce the correction time for the yaw angle error with a higher integrator gain, to be continued...
+Reversing the altitude trajectory to spiral down and shifting the center of the circle to a different location, the following closed loop system response is shown below,

+To be continued...

 ## Closed Loop Stability Analysis